 There are several reasons for this recent push towards a vegan diet within the country.
 For some it is due to concerns over the food industry, for others it has come about due to increased knowledge about diet and nutritional needs.
 Whatever the root cause is, this dietary trend has seen a steady and rapid rise in the need for cafes and restaurants to provide vegan options on their menus.

-In this guide to vegan food in the UAE
+In this guide to vegan food in Abu Dhabi and Dubai

 , we will be answering some of the most common questions about veganism.
 We will also be looking at what the diet is comprised of and the vegan alternatives

 that allow vegans to continue enjoying their favourite types of cuisine.
-After reading this guide you will know what the best vegan food on offer in the region is and where to get it.
+After reading this guide you will know what the best vegan food is being offered in Abu Dhabi or Dubai and where to get it.

 What does Vegan mean?